ishwar-ikm/basic-node-projects/README.md

 - **Front-End Code Source**: The front-end code for this project was adapted from [Node.js and Express.js Course by John Smilga](https://github.com/john-smilga/node-express-course/tree/main/03-task-manager/final/public).
 - **Link to Project Repository**: [[Link to the folder]](https://github.com/ishwar-ikm/basic-node-projects/tree/main/ToDo%20app)

+### Project 6: [Top Games Website]
+- **Description**: The Top Games Collection is a web application built using Node.js and Express.js.
+It provides a platform for users to manage and explore their favorite games.
+The application implements CRUD (Create, Read, Update, Delete) operations, allowing users to add new games, edit existing ones, and delete entries.
+It follows the MVC (Model-View-Controller) pattern, ensuring a well-organized and modular codebase.
+The user interface is designed to be intuitive, and Bootstrap is utilized for responsive and visually appealing styling.
+MongoDB serves as the backend database to persistently store game data.
+- **Technologies Used**: Node.js, Express.js, MongoDB, Mongoose, EJS, Bootstrap.
+- **Link to Project Repository**: [[Link to the folder]](https://github.com/ishwar-ikm/basic-node-projects/tree/main/Top%20games)
 ...

 ## How to Run